capita/devise-scrypt/README.md

 The `config.stretches` option does not affect the calculation complexity.
 Instead, please adjust the `scrypt` defaults to your liking.
 Please note that in the test environment you will probably want to reduce complexity if you find your test suite slows down significantly.
-Please refer to the [SCrypt](https://github.com/pbhogan/scrypt) gem documentation about SCrypt config options and their effect.
+Please refer to the [SCrypt] gem documentation about SCrypt config options and their effect.

     # Example config:
     SCrypt::Engine::DEFAULTS[:key_len] = 64
     SCrypt::Engine::DEFAULTS[:salt_size] = 32

+## [Compatibility][Continuous Integration]

+The [test suite passes against][Continuous Integration] MRI 1.8.7, 1.9.2, 1.9.3, REE,
+and Rubinius in both 1.8 and 1.9 modes.

+JRuby is not supported because the [SCrypt] gem is a C extension and therefore is incompatible with it.

 ## Contributing